-You should only use fonts that are generally available.
-Otherwise your signature will not appear as expected when people receive email from you.
+You should only use fonts that are generally available across different operating systems.
+Otherwise your signature may not appear as intended when people receive email from you.
 This is because fonts are not embedded.

-Generally, in email signatures it is recommended to use with e.g. Calibri, Arial, Verdana, Georgia, Times New Roman, and Courier.
-These fonts are sometimes referred to as web safe fonts.
+Generally, in email signatures it is recommended to use fonts such as Calibri, Arial, Verdana, Georgia, Times New Roman, and Courier.
+These fonts are often referred to as web safe fonts.

-Web fonts on the other hand are not normally found on most operating systems, and while they allow for more creativity, many email clients do not support web fonts.
-If you use a web font that the receiving email client cannot display, then it will be shown using a fall back font, which will usually be Helvetica, Arial, or a generic sans serif font.
+Most email clients do not support web fonts.
+If you use a web font that the receiving email client cannot display then it will be shown using a fall back font.
+This will usually be Helvetica, Arial, or a generic sans serif font.